sarfarazahmad89/civirt/README.md

 Commands:
-  build             provision a bunch of virtual machines using config file. build-instance    quickly spin up a single instance using "common" settings. cleanup           remove previously provisioned virtual machines. cleanup-instance  delete a previously spun up instance with all its files.
+  build             provision a bunch of virtual machines using config file. build-instance    quickly spin up a single instance using "common" settings. delete           remove previously provisioned virtual machines. delete-instance  delete a previously spun up instance with all its files.
 ```

 Explain how to run the automated tests for this system